The-Fool-cmd/Systems-of-linear-equations/README.md

 # Systems-of-linear-equations
-This is a simple program written in python with a GUI intended for education.
+This is a simple program written in python with a GUI.
+It's intended to be used to generate exercises for students.
-This script features a simplistic GUI that includes the input parameters and the output.
+The GUI includes the input parameters, the output, and the solutions.
 The solution is automatically hidden when generating a new system and can be shown using the button titled "Show Solution"

 NOTE: ALL SOLUTIONS ARE INTEGERS.

 ![image](https://github.com/user-attachments/assets/1afab4f4-0ac2-4547-a630-a9e6f704a81b)